frederik-uni/cargotom/README.md

 - check if crate features exist

 ## Plans
-- features
+- diagnostics
-  - code action make optional if not & diagnostics if not
+  - code action make optional if not & used & warn
-  - diagnostics if version is set & dep in workspace
+  - check if version is set & dep in workspace
-  - diagnostics when workspace modules have dep overlap
+  - check when workspace modules have dep overlap
-  - diagnostics when feature duplicate
+  - check when feature duplicate
+  - check if optional dep are used
+- inlay hints for version used(Cargo.lock)
+- hover over features for available features